-2. Place the updating files into "setup" folder.
+2. Place the updating files into "Setup" folder.
 For example, LF.exe.

-3. Safely remove the USB flash drive from the PC and insert it into the robot controller and then turn on the robot power.
+3. Plug the USB thumb drive into the USB port on the robot and then switch on the robot.

-4. When the power is turned on, the system will check the USB flash drive exists in the USB connector port.
-Once the USB flash drive has been discovered, it will auto search for the "setup" folder and copy every file from "setup" folder on to the F6000N ADVANCE system memory.
-Once all files have been copied the robot will then automatically run and install any files with a ".exe" extension path.
+4. When the robot is switched on and runs through its boot sequence, the software will check to see if the USB thumb drive exist in USB port or not. if USB port recognizes thumb drive, it will auto search the "setup" folder and copy every file from "setup" folder into F4000N system disk.
+After all files are successfully copied the robot will then auto run the If.exe file.